rust-embedded/book/src/start/hardware.md

 ## Configuring

 We'll start from scratch with a fresh template instance.
-Refer to [previous section] for a refresher on how to do this without `cargo-generate`.
+Refer to the [previous section on QEMU] for a refresher on how to do this without `cargo-generate`.

-[previous section]: /start/qemu.html
+[previous section on QEMU]: /start/qemu.md

 ``` console
 $ cargo generate --git https://github.com/rust-embedded/cortex-m-quickstart